 Justifying a Project Through Analysis

-Fist of all, let’s give a definition for project justification.
+First of all, let’s define project justification.

-- Propose a solution to the problem related to the business environment
+- Propose a solution to the problem related to the business environment.

-- Determine alternatives or options to the proposed solution
+- Determine alternatives or options to the proposed solution.

-- Validate the solution
+- Validate the solution.

 Steps to Justifying a Project